intuition-dev/mbCLIx/ops/README.md

 ## DevOps

-Serverless means no (or few) back end developers and now Front End devs do DevOps.
+Serverless means no (or few) back-end developers and now Front End devs do DevOps.

 ## Normal release to production.